 This puzzle book also is still available at Amazon and Barnes & Noble.

 Like the puzzle books, but created before them, were the hieroglyph flashcards.
-Each set include 950 flashcards with hieroglyphs on one side and explanatory material on the other.
-The packaging was designed in Photoshop and incorporated the hieroglyph fonts I created and have used throughout the website and other printed materials.
+Each set included 950 flashcards with hieroglyphs on one side and explanatory material on the other.
+The packaging was designed in Photoshop and incorporated the hieroglyph fonts I created (based on those used in Sir Alan Gardiner’s Egyptian Grammar) and that I have used throughout the website and other printed materials.

 These flashcards are no longer available for purchase.